-Lean systems builders approach the problem differently.
-Instead of picking a single requirements and design choice early—assuming that it is both feasible and will provide fitness for purpose—systems builders work within a range of requirements and design options (Principle 3) and build the solution incrementally in a series of short time-boxes.
-Each time-box results in an increment of a working system that can be evaluated by the system builder and the customer.
-Subsequent time-boxes build upon the previous increments and the solution evolves until it is released.
-The knowledge gained from integration points is not solely for the purpose of establishing technical viability.
-Many integration points can serve as minimum viable solutions or prototypes for testing the market, establishing usability, and gaining objective customer feedback.
-Where necessary, these fast feedback points allow the systems builder to “pivot” to an alternate course of action, one that should better serve the needs of the intended customers.
+Lean principles and practices approach the problem differently.
+Rather than pick a single requirements-and-design choice early on—assuming that it’s feasible and will provide fitness for purpose—a range of requirements and design options (Principle #3) are considered while building the solution incrementally in a series of short timeboxes.
+Each results in an increment of a working system that can be evaluated.
+Subsequent timeboxes build on the previous increments, and the solution evolves until it’s released.
+The knowledge gained from integration points is not solely to establish technical viability.
+Many integration points can also serve as minimum viable solutions or prototypes for testing the market, validating usability, and gaining objective customer feedback.
+Where necessary, these fast feedback points allow teams to pivot to an alternate course of action, one that should better serve the needs of the intended customers.

 Integration Points Occur by Intent

-Cadence-based integration points become the primary focus of the systems builder via a development process and a solution architecture that is designed in part for that specific purpose.
-Each integration point creates a “pull event” that pulls the various solution elements into an integrated whole, even though it addresses only a portion of the system intent.
-Integration points pull the stakeholders together as well, a routine synchronization that help assure that the evolving solution addresses the real and current business needs, as opposed to the assumptions that were established at the beginning.
-Each integration point delivers its own value by converting uncertainty into knowledge—knowledge of the technical viability of the current design choice, and knowledge of the potential viability of the solution, all based on objective measures (Principle #5).
+The development process and the solution architecture are designed, in part, to focus on cadence-based integration points.
+Each point creates a ‘pull event’ that pulls the various solution elements into an integrated whole, even though it addresses only a portion of the system intent.
+Integration points pull the stakeholders together as well, creating a routine synchronization that helps assure that the evolving solution addresses the real and current business needs, as opposed to the assumptions established at the beginning.
+Each integration point delivers its value by converting uncertainty into knowledge:

-Integration points are an instantiation of Shewart’s basic Plan-Do-Check-Adjust cycle , and thereby serve as primary mechanism for controlling the variability of solution development.
+Integration points are an example of Shewart’s plan-do-check-adjust cycle and are the mechanism for controlling the variability of solution development .

 The more frequent the points, the faster the learning.
-In complex systems development, local integration points are used to assure that each element or capability for the system is meeting its responsibilities in contributing to the overall solution intent.
-These local points must be further integrated at the next higher system level.
+In complex systems development, local integration points are used to assure that each system element or capability is meeting its responsibilities to contribute to the overall Solution Intent.
+These local points must then be integrated at the next higher system level.
 The larger the system, the more such integration levels exist.
-Systems builders understand that the top-level, least-frequent integration point provides for the only true measure of system progress, and they endeavor throughout to achieve those points as frequently as possible.
-All stakeholders understand that when timing of integration points slip, the project is in trouble.
-But even then,this timely knowledge helps facilitate the necessary adjustments to scope, technical approach, cost or delivery timing needed to get the project tracking to revised expectations.
+Solution designers recognize that the top-level, least-frequent integration point provides the only true measure of system progress, and they work to create these points as frequently as possible.
+All stakeholders understand that when the timing of integration points slips, the project is in trouble.
+But even then, this knowledge helps spark the necessary adjustments to scope, technical approach, cost, or the delivery timing needed to redirect the project to meet revised expectations.